 If you were to ask many people what their view of a “coder” is, they would probably refer in some way to a hoody-wearing geek type in Silicon Valley working crazy hours to create the next big thing.
 A recent article in Wired points out that less than 10% of the nation’s coders are employed in Silicon Valley.
 More software development comes from regular jobs with normal(ish) hours and good pay from all over the country.
-What if we were to view these jobs as more of a “skilled worker” or blue collar job?
-Many blue collar jobs require a lot of training and are highly specialized similar to learning to code.
-Examples include airplane mechanics, electricians, oil and gas industry workers, plumbers, and various skilled construction jobs.
+What if we were to view these jobs as more of a knowledge worker or skilled worker?
+Many historically middle class jobs require a lot of training and are highly specialized similar to learning to code.
 Perhaps this view of coding would be less intimidating and encourage more people to try it.

 Universities are continuing to see the results of the national attention on computer science and coding.
 Cornell University, for example, has tripled the number of C.S majors in the last five years.
 They also see an in increase demand by non-C.S. majors wishing to take C.S. courses, according to an article in the Cornell Daily Sun.
 The course that I co-teach at Emory, Think.Code.Make, is for mostly non-C.S. majors in the business school, and the spring 2017 class is full with a waiting list.
 How are universities dealing with the demand and what does the future hold?
 How can students prepare for college in this environment?